m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 8.5.2 - Update to testing and support.
+There were no code changes.
+          Python version on Windows 10 and 11 was updated to version 3.12.
 * 8.5.1 - Update to testing and support.
 There were no code. changes.
           Ubuntu version updated to 23.04.
 AlmaLinux updated to 9.1.
           Alpine Linux updated to 3.17.3.
 FreeBSD updated to 13.2.